-    Full Book Cover Painting Front and Back, Without Text by internationally famous artist Detha Watson who is now the official artist for the Texas faction of the Cherokee Nation and will be painting their history.
+Full Book Cover Painting Front and Back, Without Text by internationally famous artist Detha Watson who once was the official artist for the Texas faction of the Cherokee Nation.

 Crary Publications | 5233 Painted Pebble Street | North Las Vegas, Nevada 89081